 The expansion of human populations in Central and South America have brought widespread deforestation, alterations, fragmentation of habitat, and increased pressure on natural resources.
 As a top predator, the Harpy Eagle has a relatively low reproductive rate and its populations are rapidly reduced by persecution; the recovery of decimated populations can take many years.
 Viable Harpy Eagle populations need large areas of forest and the species may be very sensitive to deforestation.
 It is endangered in Mesoamerica, and South American populations may become threatened or lost in the future as forest diminishes.
 Large tracts of land and proper connectivity may be needed to secure the long-term survival of this species.

 Preserving large segments of forests for Harpy Eagles will also represent a significant contribution to the protection of Neotropical lowland forests, among the most species-rich environments of the planet.
 The Harpy Eagle would act as an umbrella species: by conserving it, we are conserving biodiversity.

 Mortality, nest searches and monitoring of breeding activity

-We also supported the formal education of 33 local students from five communities.
-This is an important contribution for the local people because it helps to create thinking skills to forge new economic expectations that favor their families and communities, as well as benefiting the environment because they would probably reduce their dependence on the natural resources.
+We continue to support the formal education of 33 people from the local communities where we are working.
+This is an important contribution for the local people because it helps them to create thinking skills to forge new economic expectations that benefit their families and communities, as well as benefiting the environment because they would probably reduce their dependence of the natural resources.